 BUT GOD HAD A PLAN: His first book for children, Solomon the Royal Little Mouse, was published in April 2010 and the sequel is forthcoming.

-Bishop's confession is that his life is hidden in Jesus Christ.
-He refuses to leave earth until his mission and purpose are complete.
-Though he suffers many things in his physical body, he believes that the word of God is true and that he is healed in Jesus' name.
+Bishop confessed that his life was hidden in Jesus Christ.
+He refused to leave earth until his mission and purpose were complete.
+Though he suffered many things in his physical body, he believed that the word of God is true and that he was healed in Jesus' name.
 He is not totally and completely healed in the presence of the Lord.

-Bishop Sims is President and Founder of Manna Ministries, which was established in Lawton, Oklahoma in 2004.
+Bishop Ken Sims was President and Founder of Manna Ministries, which was established in Lawton, Oklahoma in 2004.